mitvis/saliency-cards/saliency_card_template.md

 [&#128994; / &#129000; / &#128997;] **[Reproducibility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Measures the difference in saliency between two models with different architectures trained on the same data.

 ## Perceptibility Testing
 Summarize perceptibility considerations of the saliency method that may impact how it is perceived by an end user.
+Use &#128994; to indicate the saliency method passed the evaluation, &#128997; to indicate it failed the evaluation, and &#129000; to indicate the evaluation was inconclusive.

 ### Minimality
 Describe the saliency method's minimality.
 Provide the results of the saliency method on minimality tests.
 Known minimality tests are described blow: